 Fig. 3.
-Two subgraph patterns (serial - a and split - c) with the corresponding results of reduction (b and d respectively).
-Atomic service versions before reduction (a,c) are transformed into the new ones (b,d) which nonfunctional parameter values were also recalculated using proper aggregation functions.
-In this example the number of atomic service versions in serial reduction equals to 4 and in the split reduction can be calculated using equation (1).
+Two subgraph patterns (serial - a and split - c) and corresponding results of reduction (b and d respectively).
+Atomic service versions before reduction (a,c) are transformed into new ones (b,d) which nonfunctional parameters values were also recalculated using proper aggregation functions.
+In this example count of atomic service versions in serial reduction equals to 4 and in the split reduction can be calculated using equation (1).

-Except of patterns reducing vertices one can distinguish the edge reduction pattern which leads to decrease the graph complexity.
-The redundant edge reduction pattern has been presented in figure 4.
+Except of vertices patterns reduction one can distinguish an edge reduction pattern which leads to decrease of graph complexity.
+The redundant edge reduction pattern has been presented on figure 4.

 Fig. 4.
-Possible edge reduction non violating precedence relations between vertices of scenario graph; a) grah before edge removal, b) graph after removing the redundant edge.
+Possible edge reduction non violating precedence relations between vertices of scenario graph; a) before edge removal, b) after removing redundant edge.

-Without loosing any information one can remove edge $(as{i-1}, as{i+1})$ because of transitivity of the precedence relation: $as{i-1} \prec as_i \land as_i \prec as{i+1} \Rightarrow as{i-1} \prec as{i+1}$ .
-It is obvious that one can distinguish other patterns of edge removal if and only if one does not cause the loss of information in case of such a reduction.
+Without loosing any information one can remove edge (as{i-1}, as{i+1}) because of transitivity of precedence relation: $as{i-1} \prec as_i \wedge as_i \prec as{i+1} \Rightarrow as{i-1} \prec as{i+1}$.
+Of course one can distinguish other patterns of edge removal if and only if one does not cause loss of information in case of such reduction.

-The reductions defined formerly are the basic ones and one can define more of such reductions to cope with more specific scenario graphs in more efficient way.
-The complete reduction operations set should contain at least one vertex reduction operation and at least one redundant edge reduction.
-Such a set of reductions should give the guarantee to reduce any scenario graph into the form of single node.
+The reductions defined formerly are basic ones and one can define more of such reductions to cope with more complicated scenario graphs in more efficient way.
+The complete reduction operations set should contain at least two mentioned vertex reduction operations (serial and split) and redundant edge reduction.
+This gives guarantee to reduce any graph into desired form.

 4.2.
-THE REDUCTION ALGORITHM
+THE GRAPH-FOLD REDUCTION ALGORITHM

-Each reduction has also its computational complexity which is influenced by the following operations: the complexity of procedure of finding a pattern, complexity of calculating the values of non-functional parameters of the newly created node, disconnecting removed vertices and connecting the newly created one.
-All of the mentioned procedures can have different implementations so complexities may vary.
-Trying to estimate the worst case complexities of former operations the results has been presented in table 1.
+Each reduction has also its computational complexity which is influenced by: the complexity of procedure of finding a pattern, complexity of calculating the values of non-functional parameters of newly created node, disconnecting removed vertices and connecting newly created one.
+All of mentioned procedures can have different implementations so complexities may vary.
+Trying to estimate complexities of former operations the results has been presented in table 1.

-Operation Complexity Denotation Finding an pattern O(kn) n = VC Calculating new values of non- functional parameters $O\!\!\left(\prod{m=1}^M {J}m\right)$ k - largest output degree of vertex in graph M - number of vertices in the reduction pattern $J_m$ - number of versions of m-th atomic service Disconnection and connection of graph vertices O(n) Finding and reducing redundant edge $O(n^3 \log n)$
+Operation Complexity Denotation Finding an pattern O(kn) n = VC Calculating new values of non- functional parameters $O\!\!\left(\prod{m=1}^{M} {J}{m}\right)$ k - largest output degree of vertex in graph M - number of vertices in the reduction pattern J_m - number of versions of m-th atomic service Disconnection and connection of graph vertices O(n) Finding and reducing redundant edge $O(n^3 \log n)$